jbowdre/runtimeterror/content/posts/removing-recreating-vcls-vms/index.md

 thumbnail: "basic-architecture.png" # Sets thumbnail image appearing inside card on homepage.
 # shareImage: "share.png" # Designate a separate image for social media sharing.
 codeLineNumbers: false # Override global value for showing of line numbers within code block.
-series: Tips # Projects, Scripts, vRA8
+series: Tips # Projects, Code, vRA8
 tags:
   - vmware
   - vsphere
   - homelab
 comment: true # Disable comment if false.
 ---

 Way back in 2020, VMware released vSphere 7 Update 1 and introduced the new [vSphere Clustering Services (vCLS)](https://core.vmware.com/resource/introduction-vsphere-clustering-service-vcls) to improve how cluster services like the Distributed Resource Scheduler (DRS) operate. vCLS deploys lightweight agent VMs directly on the cluster being managed, and those VMs provide a decoupled and distributed control plane to offload some of the management responsibilities from the vCenter server.

 ![vCLS VM](vcls-vm.png)